koeunchoi/koeunchoi.github.io/_publications/2016-04-06-touch-or-watch.md

 ---
-title: "Touch or Watch to Learn?
-Toddlers’ Object Retrieval Using Contingent and Noncontingent Video"
+title: "Touch or watch to learn?
+Toddlers’ object retrieval using contingent and noncontingent video"
 collection: publications
 permalink: /publication/2016-04-06-touch-or-watch
 excerpt: 'This paper is about toddlers’ object retrieval from touchscreens.'